-This trail took us five scouting trips to put together and covers a wide range of countryside scenery, including country trails and lanes, pine forests, orchards, farmland, a reservoir, the Stonewall Village, and a chicken farm, and we may see some shepherds rambling about as well.
+This trail originally took us five scouting trips to put together and changes a little bit every time we visit.
+The hike covers a wide range of countryside scenery, including country trails and lanes, pine forests, orchards, farmland, a reservoir, the Stonewall Village, and a chicken farm, and we may see some shepherds rambling about as well.

-This walk is quite long, but it's not difficult – there is not a lot of climbing up and down.
+This walk is quite long, but it's not difficult – aside from the hike up the ‘top trail’ there is not a lot of climbing up and down.
 The views are excellent, and the sparse population makes it a very peaceful area to walk in.

 Note: the trail could get rather brushy in places – we recommend you wear trousers to protect your legs.